 For your safety, to ensure compliance with environmental regulations, and to maximize the service life of your equipment, it is very important to take a few moments before you operate the engine to check its condition.
 Be sure to take care of any problem you find, or have your servicing dealer correct it, before you operate the engine.

-Improperly maintaining this engine, or failure to correct a problem before operation, can cause a malfunction in which you can be seriously hurt or killed.
+Failure to properly maintain this engine, or failing to correct a problem before operation, could result in a significant malfunction.